These are some of the most common machine-learning interview questions.

 Batch normalization offers faster convergence, reduced sensitivity, and higher learning rates.

-Handling imbalanced datasets starts with picking the right evaluation metrics that give insight into model performance.
+Handling imbalanced datasets starts with picking the evaluation metrics.

 Oversampling and undersampling help balance the minority or majority class with the other.